SCALE-MS/scale-ms/docs/glossary.rst

         state must account for completed and incomplete operations, and allow distinction between idle and currently executing nodes.

-    operation
-    operation instance
-        A node in a work graph.
-Previously described as *WorkElement* or *node*.

-        Data sources and specific instances of operations are represented as nodes in a work graph.

-        Identity: A node is the uniquely identifiable representation of a :term:`function` instance, defined in terms of the inputs and specified behavior.

-        Corollary: the definition of an operation (a node) is immutable once added to the graph.

-        Finer points:

-        * The outputs of an operation may be accessed and subscribed to at any time.
-        * Internally, operations may be stateful.
-They have metadata associated with their degree of completion and, potentially, with references to other resources to describe intermediate or final results.

-    port
-        Generic term for a named source, sink, resource, or binding hook on a node.
+    computing resource
+        Facility, resource, capability, or detail of a computing environment that must be allocated and accessed to dispatch and execute computational tasks.
+Not to be confused with :term:`API resource`.

     resource
+    API resource
         Describes an API hook for an interaction mediated by a Context.
-Data flow is described as *immutable* resources (generally produced as Operation outputs) that can be consumed by binding to Operation inputs or by extracting as *results* from the API.
-Some interactions cannot be represented in terms of producers and subscribers of immutable data events: *Mutable* resources cannot be managed by the Context as data events and require different work scheduling policies that either (a) allows arbitrary (unscheduled) call-back through the API framework, (b) dispatch the mutable resource collaboration to another Context, or (c)
+Data flow is described as *immutable* resources (generally produced as :term:`operation` outputs) that can be consumed by binding to :term:`function` inputs (subscribing) or by extracting as *results* from the API.
+        Some interactions cannot be represented in terms of producers and subscribers of immutable data events: *mutable* resources cannot be managed by the Context as data events and require different work scheduling policies that either (a) allows arbitrary (unscheduled) call-back through the API framework, (b) dispatch the mutable resource collaboration to another Context, or (c)